juan-vg/perdigueros-tweetmanager/frontend/README.md

 ### Install the dependencies and run the frontend application

 Only execute `npm start` because we have configured npm for install the bower and npm dependencies.
-During the execution of the command will appear which version of the package "moment" should be installed.In this case, the version chosen is:

-` 4) jquery#1.9.1 - 3 which resolved to 3.2.1 and is required by bootstrap#3.3.7 `

 The `npm start`command runs the application in 8000 port too.